 Those of you with whom we have worked know the importance we place on a clear sense of purpose.
-It is part of the Core Ideology that defines the organization, what it stands for and what you are trying to make happen.
+What is a purpose statement?
+It is the part of the Core Ideology that defines the organization, what it stands for and what you are trying to make happen.
 Clarity on these elements are vital to attracting and retaining a high caliber workforce, which at the end of the day will determine your success.

 Why This Matters: The For-Profit Sector